Cannabis in Maryland: 2022 referendum

-In February 2022, Maryland lawmakers filed a Cannabis Legalization Bill in anticipation of ballot referendum passing, where it would legalize recreational use of cannabis possession and use on or after July 1, 2023, if voters approve a ballot question in the November 2022 election to allow adults 21 and older to purchase and possess up to 1+1/2 oz of marijuana, decriminalize possession of amounts greater than that up to 2+1/2 oz, and allows the General Assembly to set a tax rate on the sale of marijuana.
+In February 2022, Maryland lawmakers filed House Bill 837 in anticipation of voter approval of a ballot question in the November 2022 election; this bill would legalize recreational possession and use of cannabis on or after July 1, 2023.
+Furthermore, the bill would allow adults 21 and older to purchase and possess up to 1+1/2 oz of marijuana, decriminalize possession of amounts greater than that up to 2+1/2 oz, and allow the General Assembly to set a tax rate on the sale of marijuana.
 This bill would also establish a Cannabis Business Assistance Fund to support equity initiatives for minority- and women-owned businesses.
-That fund would go toward incubator and educational programs to promote participation in the industry by people most impacted by criminalization.
+The aforementioned fund would go toward incubator and educational programs to promote participation in the industry by people most impacted by criminalization.
 The bill would also automatically expunge prior criminal convictions for conduct made legal under the proposed law.

-In April 2022, the Governor of Maryland allowed a bill to become law - with no action of a signature or veto to legalize cannabis recreationally within Maryland.
+In April 2022, Governor Larry Hogan allowed the abovementioned bill to become law — with no action of a signature or veto to legalize cannabis recreationally within Maryland.
 Medicinal cannabis was already legal in Maryland.
-However, another bill that passed the Maryland General Assembly in April 2022, puts the very same cannabis policy straight onto the ballot box for Maryland voters to implement in the November 2022 election as an initiative (2022 Maryland Question 4) without a Governor's signature (a bypass mechanism).
+However, another bill that passed the Maryland General Assembly in April 2022, House Bill 1, puts the very same cannabis policy straight onto the ballot box for Maryland voters to implement in the November 2022 election as an initiative — a sort of bypass mechanism, without a governor's signature.

-Voters approved the 2022 Maryland Question 4 referendum on November 8, 2022 with around 65.6% of voters in favor.
-It will fully take effect on July 1, 2023.
-Under the new law, it will be legal to possess up to 1.5 oz of cannabis for recreational use, as well as to grow and maintain no more than two cannabis plants out of public view; however, possession of between 1.5-2.5 oz will still be punishable by a civil fine of up to $250, and more than 2.5 oz will be punishable by up to 6 months in jail, and a criminal fine not to exceed $1,000.
+Voters approved the 2022 Maryland Question 4 referendum on November 8, 2022, with 67.2% of voters in favor.
+It took effect on July 1, 2023.
+Under the new law, it is legal to possess up to 1.5 ounces of cannabis for recreational use, as well as to grow and maintain no more than two cannabis plants out of public view; however, possession of between 1.5–2.5 ounces is punishable by a civil fine of up to $250, and more than 2.5 ounces is punishable by up to 6 months in jail, as well as a criminal fine not exceeding $1,000.
 Additionally, upon passage of the November 2022 Question 4 referendum, a companion bill was triggered which will automatically expunge all convictions in which cannabis possession was the only charge, and allow those currently incarcerated for cannabis possession to petition for resentencing.
-The law does not setup a framework for retail sales.
+The law does not set up a framework for retail sales.